The Split (TV series): Production

 Series 3 premiered on BBC One on 4 April 2022.
 All six episodes were released on BBC iPlayer on the same day.
-Season three premiered on AMC+ and Sundance Now in the US on 23 June 2022 in full a week ahead of its linear broadcast premiere, with the show moving from SundanceTV to sister network BBC America, starting 27 June, with each episode airing weekly.
-It is unknown if season 3 will air in simulcast on both networks or not.
+Season three premiered in the US on AMC+ and Sundance Now on 23 June 2022 in full a week ahead of its linear broadcast premiere, with the show moving from SundanceTV to sister network BBC America, starting 27 June, with each episode airing weekly.